genepattern/HierarchicalClustering/README.md

-# HierarchicalClustering
+# HierarchicalClustering_python
-GenePattern Hierarchical Clustering module.

-Under construction.
+Python rewrite of the hierarchical clustering module.